jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 Given the amount of lower-level developer content, I'm not going to cover everything in the API docs targeted to Android 14, so this will be limited to only the notable items.
 That said, let's go!

+## Specific app sharing for screen-share sessions

+Want to keep your personal device a little _more_ private when sharing your screen on a call?
+Android 14 now introduces the ability to share _a specific app_ within the work profile, ensuring meeting attendees don't catch a glimpse of any personal applications or customisations (no judgement on your particular choice of wallpaper from me, either way!)

+## Default 6 digit PIN

+Android 14 ups the default PIN from 4 to 6 digits, with their justification being one very commonly quoted by us in the industry:

+> Adding just two digits to unlock the device increases the number of possible PIN combinations from 10,000 to 1 million — reducing the risk of break-ins.

+It's still possible to set weaker passwords, but is it really worth it?

 ## Persistent screen-on during provisioning

 If your Android experience is primarily centred around Samsung then this may not seem new, but for those of us who've spent time with most other OEMs in the ecosystem the screen turning off during provisioning is at minimum an inconvenience, at most the reason why provisioning or enrolment may fail.